mikeakohn/intel_8008/README.md

 This implementation of the Intel 8008 has 4 banks of memory.

-* Bank 0: RAM
+* Bank 0: RAM (256 bytes)
-* Bank 1: ROM (currently a blink LED program from blink.asm)
+* Bank 1: ROM (An LED blink program from blink.asm)
 * Bank 2: Peripherals
 * Bank 3: Empty

-The final implmentation will probably have 256 or 512 bytes of RAM.
-On start-up by default, the chip will load a program from a AT93C86A 2kB EEPROM with a 3-Wire (SPI-like) interface.
+On start-up by default, the chip will load a program from a AT93C86A 2kB EEPROM with a 3-Wire (SPI-like) interface but wll run the code from the ROM.
+To start the program loaded to RAM, the program select button needs to be held down while the chip is resetting.